claucia/claucia.github.io/content/cv/index.md

 professionalSummary:
   title:
   content:
-    - I am a motivated professional, seeking a new opportunity.
-I hold a bachelor’s degree in biomedical science, what helped me to develop excellent analytical and communication skills, along with attention to details.
-I’m fluent in both English and Portuguese.
+    - I am a motivated professional, seeking a new opportunity, and willing to go the extra mile to support people.
+I hold a bachelor’s degree in biomedical science, what helped me to develop excellent analytical and communication skills, and strong attention to detail.
-    - During a layoff from work due to the COVID-19 restrictions, aiming to develop new skills, I started studying web technologies including HTML, CSS/SCSS, and JavaScript.
+    - During a layoff from work due to the COVID-19 restrictions, aiming to develop new skills, I started studying computer programming, and web technologies, including HTML, CSS, SASS, and JavaScript.
 I also obtained certifications from Microsoft to assert these skills.
-    - To learn more about programming, I am enrolled in the CS50x course provided by HarvardX via edX.
-To expand my skillset and obtain experience, I am working on projects to build my portfolio.
-And my next goal is to learn React, and improve my skills in UI/UX.
+    - To learn more about computer programming, I am taking the CS50x course provided by HarvardX via edX.
+And to expand my skillset and obtain experience, I am working on projects to build my portfolio.
     - I live in Dublin, and I hold an EU citizenship, what entitles me to work in the EU/EEA.
+I am fluent in both English and Portuguese.

 professionalExperience:
   title: Professional experience
   content:
-    - title: Supervisor
+    - title: Catering Supervisor
       company: Primark (via Gather & Gather)
       location: Dublin, Ireland
       dates:
         start: February 2022
         end: Present
       description:
-        - Working as interim barista, being responsible for the coffee bar.
-        - Taking orders, preparing, and serving hot drinks, aiming for a great customer satisfaction.
+        - Reviewing details of invoices, making sure that they are correct, and then approving them to be paid.
+        - Maintaining and archiving physical administrative records, so that they are promptly available when needed.
-        - Performing inventory and stock management, ensuring that the bar is well-stock with minimal waste.
+        - Performing inventory and stock management, and ordering new supplies as required.
+        - Monitoring the quality of the products and services, along with ensuring that the health and safety regulations are strictly observed.
+        - Keeping track of end of the day sales and performing month-end reporting.
+        - On-boarding and training new staff members.
     - title: Layoff from work
       note: (Due to the COVID-19 restrictions)
       company: